'After all these years, Baby John deserves the truth'

 They were instead convinced she gave birth to her baby in her bed, beat him over the head with a brush and strangled him before members of her family disposed of his body.

-Subsequent tests on a section of lung taken from the Cahersiveen Baby showed he had a different blood group to Ms Hayes, Mr Locke and her own baby.
+Subsequent tests on a section of lung taken from the Caherciveen Baby showed he had a different blood group to Ms Hayes, Mr Locke and her own baby.

 Charges against her and her family were eventually withdrawn in October 1984.

-But some detectives persisted with their belief the Cahersiveen Baby was hers, and that she had in fact given birth to twins fathered by two different men she had been having affairs with.
+But some detectives persisted with their belief the Caherciveen Baby was hers, and that she had in fact given birth to twins fathered by two different men she had been having affairs with.

-This, they maintained, would help explain the fact that the Cahersiveen Baby’s blood type was different.
+This, they maintained, would help explain the fact that the Caherciveen Baby’s blood type was different.

 And they put forward the theory of heteropaternal superfecundation — an extremely rare occurrence in humans where a woman can give birth to twins who have different fathers.